stetson06/tester-repository1/2022-01-20-customer-segmentation.md

 With the k-means algorithm fitted to our data, we can now append those clusters to our original dataset, meaning that each customer will be tagged with the cluster number that they most closely fit into based upon their sales data over each product area.

-In the code below we tag this cluster number onto our original dataframe.
+In the code below, we tag this cluster number onto our original dataframe.

 ```python
 # add cluster labels to our original data
 data_for_clustering["cluster"] = kmeans.labels_
 ```

 <br>
 ### Cluster Profiling <a name="kmeans-cluster-profiling"></a>

-Once we have our data separated into distinct clusters, our client needs to understand *what is is* that is driving the separation.
-This means the business can understand the customers within each, and the behaviours that make them unique.
+Once we have our data separated into distinct clusters, our client needs to understand *what it is* that is driving the separation and thus understand the customers within each cluster and the behaviors that make them unique.
+This information will enable the business to determine appropriate strategies, which is where the business value from our data science work resides.

 <br>
 ##### Cluster Sizes

-In the below code we firstly assess the number of customers that fall into each cluster.
+In the below code, we first assess the number of customers that fall into each cluster.

 <br>
 ```python
 # check cluster sizes
 data_for_clustering["cluster"].value_counts(normalize=True)
 ```
 <br>